-During the last years of Viserys I Targaryen and the Dance of the Dragons, Tyrosh was part of the Kingdom of the Three Daughters along with Lys and Myr.
+During the last years of Viserys I Targaryen and the Dance of the Dragons, Tyrosh was part of the Triarchy along with Lys and Myr.
 The flamboyant rogue Racallio Ryndoon was a Tyroshi captain who led the Triarchy's counter-attack in 110AC against Prince Daemon Targaryen.
 By Maiden's Day, 130AC, the alliance began to tear itself apart.

 The Band of Nine, a group of sellswords, pirates and merchants who had conquered the Disputed Lands, marched on Tyrosh and took it.
 They installed the wealthy merchant Alequo Adarys as a tyrant and then moved on.
 While the rest of the possessions of the Band of Nine were lost soon after the death of Maelys Blackfyre in the War of the Ninepenny Kings, Alequo managed to hold on for six more years before he too was removed from power.

 A Game of Thrones

 During the Battle of the Whispering Wood a Tyroshi sellsword leading Ser Forley Prester’s freeriders strikes his banners and goes over to Robb Stark.
 Ser Kevan Lannister had warned Ser Jaime Lannister not to trust him.

 A Storm of Swords

 A Feast for Crows

 In Dorne Prince Doran Martell reveals to his daughter, Princess Arianne, that at one point she was to have been sent to Tyrosh to serve as the Archon's cupbearer, where she could have met her betrothed in secret but that plan fell through when he was slain in Vaes Dothrak.